rafaelchaska/DVD-Rental-Project/README.md

 ## Objective & Goals

-In this project, I’ll try to deduce the following questions:
-1. What are the top and least rented (in-demand) genres and what are their total sales?
-2. Can we know how many distinct users have rented each genre?
+In this project, the objective is to provide insightful business analysis to Top Films.
+Based on the dataset that is provided, there are numerous schemas that will benefit this evaluation.

+This analysis will provide the following information:
+* Top Film's most and least rented genre following its total sales for each genre
+* Customer's favorite genre to rent
-3. What is the average rental rate for each genre? (from the highest to the lowest)
+* Average rental rate for each genre
-4. How many rented films were returned late, early, and on time?
-5. In which countries does ’Top Films’ have a presence and what is the customer base in each country?
-What are the total sales in each country? (from most to least)
-6. Who are the top 5 customers per total sales and can we get their details just in case ‘Top Films’ wants to reward them?

-Before I get started with my analysis, I had to make sure that I understand the schema of the database.
-Here is the schema below:
+* Total count of early, late, and on-time returns
+* Countries where Top Films have presence following its customer base
+* Top 5 customers from Top Films

+Below is the schema:

 ![dvd-rental-sample-database-diagram](https://user-images.githubusercontent.com/102846044/205462973-29e670de-6a34-418c-a609-f98dcd0e6395.png)

 ## Analysis & Insights

+It's important before starting the query, the schema must be reviewed to find relevant information.
+Afterwards, identify each schema's column to grab the necessary data.

 ###### Question 1 What are the top and least rented (in-demand) genres and what are their total sales?

-Analysis: In order for me to answer this question, I have to identify each schema's column to grab the necessary data.
-I identfied that tables **inventory > film_category > rental > category > payments** have all the the tables that is required to query the data.
+Analysis: Tables **inventory > film_category > rental > category > payments**

+Have all the the tables that is required to query the data.

 Result: